citusdata/citus_docs/performance/scaling_data_ingestion.rst

     -- Generate a stage table name
     SELECT 'stage_'||nextval('stage_id_sequence');

+To learn more about the master_append_table_to_shard and master_create_empty_shard UDFs, please visit the :ref:`user_defined_functions` section of the documentation.

 Worker Node Bulk Ingestion (100k/s-1M/s)
 ----------------------------------------

 For very high data ingestion rates, data can be staged via the workers.
-This method scales out horizontally and provides the highest ingestion rates, but is more complex to setup.
+This method scales out horizontally and provides the highest ingestion rates, but can be more complex to use.
 Hence, we recommend trying this method only if your data ingestion rates cannot be addressed by the previously described methods.

-A relatively simple way to ingest data files directly into new shards in the distributed table is to use csql, a database client that comes with Citus. csql is the same as psql, but with an additional \STAGE command that copies data directly from the client to the workers into a new shard.
-STAGE can break up files larger than the configured citus.shard_max_size into multiple shards.
-The main drawbacks of \STAGE are that it requires going through the command-line, only ingests files, and always creates one or more new shards.
+Append distributed tables support COPY via the worker, by specifying the address of the master in a master_host option, and optionally a master_port option (defaults to 5432).
+COPY via the workers has the same general properties as COPY via the master, except the initial parsing is not bottlenecked on the master.

 ::

-    csql -h master-node -c "\\STAGE events FROM 'data.csv' WITH CSV"
+    psql -h worker-node-1 -c "\\COPY events FROM 'data.csv' WITH (FORMAT CSV, MASTER_HOST 'master-node')"

-An alternative to using \STAGE is to create a staging table and use standard SQL clients to append it to the distributed table, which is similar to staging data via the master.
+An alternative to using COPY is to create a staging table and use standard SQL clients to append it to the distributed table, which is similar to staging data via the master.
 An example of staging a file via a worker using psql is as follows:

 ::

     stage_table=$(psql -tA -h worker-node-1 -c "SELECT 'stage_'||nextval('stage_id_sequence')")
-    psql -h worker-node-1 -c "CREATE TABLE $stage_table (time timestamp, data jsonb)" psql -h worker-node-1 -c "\\COPY $stage_table FROM 'data.csv' WITH CSV" psql -h master-node -c "SELECT master_append_table_to_shard(choose_shard('events'), '$stage_table', 'worker-node-1', 5432)" psql -h worker-node-1 -c "DROP TABLE $stage_table"
+    psql -h worker-node-1 -c "CREATE TABLE $stage_table (time timestamp, data jsonb)" psql -h worker-node-1 -c "\\COPY $stage_table FROM 'data.csv' WITH CSV" psql -h master-node -c "SELECT master_append_table_to_shard(choose_underutilized_shard(), '$stage_table', 'worker-node-1', 5432)" psql -h worker-node-1 -c "DROP TABLE $stage_table"

-The example above again uses a choose_shard function to select the shard to which to append.
+The example above uses a choose_underutilized_shard function to select the shard to which to append.
 To ensure parallel data ingestion, this function should balance across many different shards.

-An example choose_shard function belows randomly picks one of the 20 smallest shards or creates a new one if there are less than 20 under 1GB.
+An example choose_underutilized_shard function belows randomly picks one of the 20 smallest shards or creates a new one if there are less than 20 under 1GB.
 This allows 20 concurrent appends, which allows data ingestion of up to 1 million rows/s (depending on indexes, size, capacity).

 ::

     /* Choose a shard to which to append */
-    CREATE OR REPLACE FUNCTION choose_shard(table_id regclass)
+    CREATE OR REPLACE FUNCTION choose_underutilized_shard()
     RETURNS bigint LANGUAGE plpgsql
     AS $function$
     DECLARE